savoirtech/apache-cxf-ppc64le/README.md

 to run JAX-RS, and JAX-WS workflows to help stress the JVM, and identify runtime issues.

+## Conclusion

+The above Jira entries have been merged into Apache CXF 4.1.0-SNAPSHOT, and we continue to monitor for regressions.
+Historical build results from lab can be accessed via [our Apache CXF Report github repo](https://github.com/savoirtech/apache-cxf-report), just check your version in the branch drop down.

 ## Reaching Out

 Please do not hesitate to reach out with questions and comments, here on